how to mix colors: everything you need to know

 warm colors

 For example, if we are painting an orange, the center of the orange is bulging toward us.
-The center would be painted warmer to make it advance toward the viewer.
+Paint the center warmer to make it advance toward the viewer.

 The sides of the orange would be painted cooler to make them turn away from us.